Centennial Park at Millsap Mountain

 What is the current status?

 Construction is underway.
-The first trail, "Learner’s Permit," opened to the public July 2, 2020, with additional trails set to open later this summer.
+The first trail, "Learner’s Permit," opened to the public July 2, 2020.
+Three additional trails: “Junk Drawer,” “Basket Case,” and “Fayetteville Traverse," opened September 1, 2020.
 Construction includes a hybrid effort involving City participation on street, utility and park construction with private groups directing and funding construction of the initial competitive trail facilities.

 Phase 1 park projects funded by the bond will include parking (approximately 80 spaces), restrooms, access to the competitive trail area, and to include support such as signage, site furniture, and sidewalks.